HAVE WE BEEN DECEIVED?

 The “rapture” teaching has no basis in the New Testament.
-If you will look carefully at the passages that are used to support the escape-by-rapture doctrine you will see that they do not say anything about being taken to Heaven to escape the Great Tribulation, or trouble of any sort.
+If you will look carefully at the passages that are used to support the escape-by-rapture doctrine, you will see that they say nothing about being taken to Heaven to escape the Great Tribulation, or trouble of any sort.

-Also the following passage—if you read the entire chapter you will see that the exhortation is for us to flee from sin so we may stand spiritually before our Lord, not go to Heaven to escape the Great Tribulation.
+Also, if you read the entire chapter for the following passage, you will see that the exhortation is for us to flee from sin so we may stand spiritually before our Lord, not go to Heaven to escape the Great Tribulation.

 Be always on the watch, and pray that you may be able to escape all that is about to happen, and that you may be able to stand before the Son of Man.
 (Luke 21:36)

-To cling to a doctrine which does not lie clearly in the Scriptures, and to ignore the history of Christian people, must be explained by the working of deception.
+To cling to a doctrine which is not clearly present in the Scriptures, and to ignore the history of Christian people, must be explained by the working of deception.

 We are in deception.
 Such preachers could not convince us except for the fact that this is what we in America wish to hear.
 It is our fervent desires that open the door for deception to enter and guide us.